Star-Mdakane/e-commerce-product-page/README.md

 2. I follewd up by doing tablet and mobile view.
 3. The sizing and the image sizes can prove challenging if you don't mind.
 I had troble with the p element inside the button so it was bus shrinking and ruin my UI.
 4. Still I can't colour the svg.
 I tried color and fill, even stroke size.
+5. Thinking of clickable images.
+Changed them to button but thinking of changing them to checkboxes

 ### Built with